Symphony No. 6 in B minor, Opus 74, Pathétique

 More About the Music

-DVD: Michael Tilson Thomas and the San Francisco Symphony explore the composer and his world in Tchaikovsky and the Fourth Symphony, part of our Keeping Score series (SFS Media).
-Also available at keepingscore.org.
+Online: Michael Tilson Thomas and the SFS explore the composer and his world in Tchaikovsky and the Fourth Symphony, part of our Keeping Score series (SFS Media).
+Available at keepingscore.org and on iTunes and Amazon.